camunda/camunda-docs/docs/product-manuals/operate/deployment/install-and-start.md

 ---
 id: install-and-start
-title: Install & Start Operate
+title: Install and start Operate
 ---
-## Running via Docker (Local Development)
+## Running via Docker (local development)

 The easiest way to run Operate in development is with Docker.
 This gives you a consistent, reproducible environment and an out-of-the-box integrated experience for experimenting with Zeebe and Operate.